CAC Certified Coins

 6666231

-Gem $7500 New March 3!
-Exceptional Gem.
+Gem $7500 Exceptional Gem.
 An exceptional gem from the incredible Simpson Collection and among the finest known examples.
 PCGS has graded 2 in this grade with only a single 67 finer while CAC has beened 3 in 66 (not sure how many of these had a plus) plus one in 67.
 A must have for a date collector of the finest Barber dimes or for the New Orleans specialist.

 Mercury 10C 1916D Mercury 1916-D